Skip to content

 In New Jersey, the route runs for 60.53 miles from the Easton–Phillipsburg Toll Bridge over the Delaware River in Phillipsburg, Warren County, to Interstate 78 (I-78), US 1/9, and Route 21 at the Newark Airport Interchange in Newark, Essex County.
 The entire length of 22 runs from Cincinnati, Ohio, at US 27, US 42, US 127, and US 52 to Newark, New Jersey.

 By the early 20th century, the automobile age had arrived, and the need for improved roads became apparent.
 In 1927, the New Jersey State Highway Department designated the Old York Road as Route 29.
 Over time, as traffic increased and urbanization spread, the road underwent expansions and improvements.
 In the late 1920s and early 1930s, Route 29 was incorporated into the emerging U.S. Highway System as U.S. Route 22 (US 22), connecting Newark and Phillipsburg.
-The completion of the Newark Bay Extension in the 1950s facilitated smoother travel between Newark and Jersey City.
+Completing the Newark Bay Extension in the 1950s facilitated smoother travel between Newark and Jersey City.

 These businesses formed the early commercial landscape along Route 22, catering to the needs of travelers and locals alike.
 Over time, as the road evolved and urbanized, the types of businesses along Route 22 diversified to include a wide range of retail, dining, and service establishments.
-Oh, and it also became a visual death trap as what became known as “the island” in Union gave you not just businesses on two sides, but businesses on 4 sides, complete with neon signs, random entrances/exits, and so many lanes that 22 earned itself a nickname, “the suicide highway.”
+Oh, and it also became a visual death trap as what became known as “the island” in Union gave you not just businesses on two sides, but businesses on four sides, complete with neon signs, random entrances/exits, and so many lanes that 22 earned itself a nickname, “the suicide highway.”

 Now You Can Remember ALL Those Route 22 Businesses

 The Mr. Local History Route 22 keepsake collection.
-Customize your own shirts, mugs, stickers and more.
+Customize your own shirts, mugs, stickers, and more.
 Great colors and all sizes.
 Click Here

 Union Historical Society’s The History of the Flagship on Route 22